Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 138.8

-Marquette has a 4-3-0 record against the spread so far this season compared to Notre Dame, who is 4-4-0 ATS.
-A total of two out of the Golden Eagles' games this season have gone over the point total, and two of the Fighting Irish's games have gone over.
+Marquette has put together a 4-3-0 record against the spread this season, while Notre Dame is 4-4-0.
+In terms of hitting the over, games involving the Golden Eagles are 2-5-0 and the Fighting Irish are 2-6-0.

 Bet on this or any college basketball matchup at BetMGM